-- 15. (1) A bank that carries on banking business in or from within Anguilla- - (a) shall not enter into or continue a correspondent banking relationship with a shell bank; and - (b) shall take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship with a bank that is known to permit its accounts to be used by a shell bank. - (2) A service provider shall not set up or maintain an anonymous account or an account in a name which it knows, or has reasonable grounds to suspect, is fictitious. - (3) A bank that contravenes subsection (1) or a service provider that contravenes subsection (2) is guilty of an offence and is liable on summary conviction, to a fine of \$100,000.
+- 15. (1) An Anguilla Bank- - (a) shall not enter into or continue a correspondent banking relationship with a shell bank; and - (b) shall take appropriate measures to ensure that it does not enter into, or continue, a correspondent banking relationship with a bank that is known to permit its accounts to be used by a shell bank.

+(2) A service provider shall not set up or maintain a numbered account, an anonymous account or an account in a name which it knows, or has reasonable grounds to suspect, is fictitious.

+(3) An Anguilla bank that contravenes subsection (1) or a service provider that contravenes subsection (2) is guilty of an offence and is liable on summary conviction, to a fine of \$100,000.

-POLICIES, SYSTEMS AND CONTROLS, RECORD KEEPING AND TRAINING
+POLICIES, PROCEDURES, SYSTEMS AND CONTROLS, RECORD KEEPING AND TRAINING

-Policies, systems and controls to prevent and detect money laundering and terrorist financing
+Policies, procedures, systems and controls to prevent and detect money laundering and terrorist financing